Neighborhood Homophily-based Graph Convolutional Network: Introduction

 \section{Introduction}

-Graph-structured data can effectively model real-world interactive systems and has received considerable attention recently.
-For example, a literature database can be topolotized as a citation network, where nodes represent papers with additional information such as authors and keywords as node features, and edges represent citation relationships between papers.
-With the rapid development of deep learning technology on graphs, graph neural networks (GNNs) have been proven to be powerful in many graph-related applications, including node classification, anomaly detection, community detection, recommendation systems, etc.

-GNNs can be divided into two main categories, spectral domain and spatial domain methods~\cite{zhang2019graph}.
-The former is based on spectral graph theory and convolution theorem, represented by GCN-Cheby~\cite{defferrard2016fast} and SGC~\cite{wu2019sgc}, while the latter is based on specially designed aggregation functions, represented by graph convolutional network (GCN)~\cite{kipf2016semi}, Sage~\cite{hamilton2017sage} and graph attention network (GAT)~\cite{velivckovic2017gat}.
-These classical GNN methods can learn node representations by feature propagation and aggregation in the node neighborhood and have been proved powerful on graph datasets that conform to homophily assumption, i.e., nodes generally tend to be connected to nodes with the same label.
-However, many real-world graphs contain heterophily or low homophily, for example, normal users are usually associated with fraudulent accounts in financial fraud networks.
-This does not follow the homophily assumption of classical GNNs, making them exposed to too much irrelevant information during message propagation and aggregation, eventually leading to poor performance.
-Such cases are summarized as the universality problem~\cite{chien2020adaptive}, which expects to design models that perform well on various graphs, whether homophilous or heterophilous.
-In other words, universality requires that models be independent of homophily or heterophily assumptions.
+Graph-structured data can effectively model real-world interactive systems and has been widely adopted as a modeling tool in fields such as finance and bioinformatics~\cite{fraudauc,drug}, consequently speeding up the rapid development of graph neural networks (GNNs) for graph-oriented tasks.
+Classical GNNs~\cite{kipf2016semi,velivckovic2017gat,hamilton2017inductive} have been proved powerful in analyzing graph datasets that conform to the homophily assumption, where nodes tend to be connected to nodes with the same label.
+However, many real-world graphs contain heterophily or low homophily, e.g., normal users are usually associated with fraudulent accounts in financial fraud networks.
+Such scenarios do not follow the homophily assumption of classical GNNs, making them exposed to too much irrelevant information during message propagation and aggregation, leading to poor performance.